WHERE WE ARE

 On the third Sunday (although this may vary according to Seasonal Services) worship is followed by a soup lunch.
 This service is normally conducted by our minister.

 Other services are taken by members of the congregation or by visiting preachers.
 Please see the Calendar on the website for details.

-We are mindful of the needs retired and elderly people and our popular Third Wednesday Club brings nearly 30 people together every month to listen to a range of interesting speakers and to enjoy a chat and refreshments.
+We are mindful of the needs retired and elderly people and our popular Third Wednesday Club brings up to 30 people together every month to listen to a range of interesting speakers and to enjoy a chat and refreshments.

 If you would like to request a pastoral visit, arrange a baptism, wedding or funeral, or discuss church membership, please contact our minister who will be happy to meet with you and see how we can help.

 Baptisms and Blessings are conducted on Sunday mornings as part of the regular worship service.

 The minister`s details are on the bottom of the page.

 Our present church premises include; a chapel with seating for up to 70 people, a social room, 3 additional meeting rooms, 2 kitchens, toilets and a large community/sports hall.

 Our facilities are available to the whole community and we host a wide variety of groups including; Carers and Toddlers, Sequence Dancing, Badminton, Line Dancing, Yoga and other community based events.

 To enquire about booking space for a party, see Party Bookings.